roydefined/zombiehorde2/README.md

 </div>

 > [!WARNING]
-> **Zombie Horde 2 is currently in an alpha state**.
+> **Zombie Horde 2 is currently in a beta state**.
 Content is subject to change, and you may encounter bugs.